| |

 Peanut butter cupcake batter on a beater.

-Bake the cupcakes for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+1. Bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
+Transfer the cupcakes to a wire rack to cool.

 Baked cupcakes in a muffin pan,